Best Abjuration Wizard build - Ultimate Tank - Baldur's Gate 3 (BG3)

 Level 3 - Wizard Lv 1

 Finally, this is the first level that we will be multiclassing into Wizard.
-From now on, the build will only take it.
+Because you now have both level 1 and level 2 spell slots, there are a lot of spell-scribing opportunities.

 Class